 Before taking this medicine

-You should not use Amaryl if you are allergic to glimepiride or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Amaryl if you are allergic to glimepiride, sulphonamides, or if you have:

-To make sure you can safely take Amaryl, tell your doctor if you have any of these other conditions:
+To make sure Amaryl is safe for you, tell your doctor if you have ever had:

 How should I take Amaryl?

 Amaryl is usually taken once a day with breakfast or the first main meal of the day.
 Follow your doctor's instructions.
-Take Amaryl with a full glass of water.
-Know the signs of low blood sugar (hypoglycemia) and how to recognize them: headache, hunger, weakness, sweating, tremor, irritability, or trouble concentrating.
+Take the tablet with a full glass of water.

-Amaryl is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
-Follow your diet, medication, and exercise routines very closely.
-Changing any of these factors can affect your blood sugar levels.
+Amaryl is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An Amaryl overdose can cause life-threatening hypoglycemia.